Privacy of distributed optimality schemes in power networks: Privacy-Preserving scheme

 A reasonable case to be considered is when intelligent eavesdroppers gain knowledge of the steady-state value of the privacy-preserving signal $n$, i.e. have the following knowledge: (K3) The steady state value of the privacy-preserving signal $n$, i.e. that $\lim_{t \rightarrow \infty} n(t) = \vect{0}_{|\widetilde{\mathcal{N}}|}$.

-The following proposition, proven in the Appendix, shows that the prosumption trajectories are private against eavesdroppers with knowledge of K1, K2 and K3.
+The following proposition shows that the prosumption trajectories are private against eavesdroppers with knowledge of K1, K2 and K3.
 We remind that the definition of a private trajectory is provided in Definition \ref{dfn_privacy}(i).

 \begin{proposition} Consider any supply unit $k,j$ implementing the \textit{Privacy-Preserving scheme} \eqref{eq8}.
 Then, its prosumption trajectory is private against intelligent eavesdroppers with knowledge of K1, K2 and K3. \end{proposition}